MS3FGX/PBSM_ZNUT/README.md

 ![assembly](Images/Assembly.jpg)

 Install the adapter and Z nut in place of the original parts, then thread the lead screw through the top of the brass Z nut and down into the new Z coupling.

+> **Note**: I found the easiest way to get everything aligned properly was to leave the stepper screws lose while seating the Z coupling and lead screw.
+Once the coupling and screw are installed properly, then tighten up the stepper screws.

 Finally, put the Y stepper and belt back on, making sure that the belt isn't rubbing on the aluminum bearing block (you may need to move the sprocket slightly on the shaft).
 Also check the belt tightness before putting the Y arm back on.